unipept/ClassiCOL/README.md

-# ClassiCOL
+# ClassiCOL version 1.0.0
 Code and usersguide

-Will be added shortly
+steps and explanations below will be addapted shortly

+1. Download the zip folder named 'ClassiCol_version_1_0_0'
+2.